DigitalKittenz/digitalAssistant-discord-bot/README.md

 - /botfact and !botfact - cool fact of the day ;)
 - !clear - clears conversation history
 - /kitty or !kitty - sends cat gifs - has OPTIONS:
-These options are:
+These options are: !kitty, !manul, !cartoon, !wizard, !spotty, !meow
---!kitty
-  --!manul
-  --!cartoon
-  --!wizard
- -- !spotty

 # Installation
 - Clone this repo